WASH: Sanitation services

-Sanitation systems are grouped into several types: The ladder of sanitation services includes (from lowest to highest): open defecation, unimproved, limited, basic, safely managed.
+Sanitation systems are grouped into several types.
+The ladder of sanitation services includes (from lowest to highest): open defecation, unimproved, limited, basic, safely managed.
 A distinction is made between sanitation facilities that are shared between two or more households (a "limited service") and those that are not shared (a "basic service").
-The definition of improved sanitation facilities is: Those facilities designed to hygienically separate excreta from human contact.
+The definition of improved sanitation facilities is facilities designed to hygienically separate excreta from human contact.

-With regards to toilets, improved sanitation includes the following kind of toilets: Flush toilet, connection to a piped sewer system, connection to a septic system, flush or pour-flush to a pit latrine, pit latrine with slab, ventilated improved pit latrine, composting toilet.
+With regard to toilets, improved sanitation includes the following types of toilets: flush toilet, connections to a piped sewer system, septic systems, pour-flush pit latrines, pit latrines with slabs, ventilated improved pit latrines, and composting toilets.

-Access to sanitation services is included in Target 6.2 of Sustainable Development Goal 6 which is: "By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations."
-This target has one indicator: Indicator 6.2.1 is the "Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water".
+Access to sanitation services is included in Target 6.2 of Sustainable Development Goal 6, which is: "By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations."
+This target has one indicator: Indicator 6.2.1 which states "proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water".

-In 2017, 4.5 billion people did not have toilets at home that can safely manage waste despite improvements in access to sanitation over the past decades.
-Approximately 600 million people share a toilet or latrine with other households and 892 million people practice open defecation.
+In 2017, 4.5 billion people did not have toilets at home that could safely manage waste, despite improvements in access to sanitation over the past decades.
+Approximately 600 million people share a toilet or latrine with other households, and 892 million people practice open defecation.

-There are many barriers that make it difficult to achieve "sanitation for all".
+There are many barriers that make it difficult to achieve sanitation for all.
 These include social, institutional, technical and environmental challenges.
 Therefore, the problem of providing access to sanitation services cannot be solved by focusing on technology alone.
 Instead, it requires an integrated perspective that includes planning, using economic opportunities (e.g. from reuse of excreta), and behavior change interventions.